On a Problem of Steinhaus: Strongly piercing sequences via stick-breaking games

-Let us focus on the sequence $d_n$ defined as the number of cells that split at the moment $nt$.
-By construction, $d_n=d_{n-p}+d_{n-q}$ for $n \geq q$, which together with the initial conditions gives us the generating function
+We will focus on the number $d_n$ of cells in the $n^{th}$ \emph{generation}, by which we mean the cells that split at the moment $nt$.
+By the construction, these are exactly the short-lived cells born $q$ units earlier and the long-lived ones born $p$ units earlier, i.e. $d_n=d_{n-q}+d_{n-p}$ for $n \geq 1$, which together with the initial conditions $d_0=1$ and $d_{-i}=0$ for $1 \leq i \leq p-1$ gives us the generating function